 Marx said that: “Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the opiate of the people”.
 Yes, and for Cameron and his ilk, social control and moral codification is an attractive feature of religion.
 And aligning with a doctrine that makes a virtue of virtue, Cameron is attempting to add legitimacy to his unchristian and uncharitable “reforms”.

 The Puritan work ethic has long considered indispensable for right wing political ideologues.
-Protestantism offers a concept of the worldly “calling,” and gives worldly activity a religious character.
+Protestantism offers a concept of the worldly “calling,” and gives worldly activity and ruthless profiteering a religious character.

 Max Weber’s The Protestant Ethic and the Spirit of Capitalism is a study of the relationship between the ethics of ascetic Protestantism, (which embodies values such as thrift, self help, and hard work) and the emergence of the spirit of modern capitalism.